discordjs/guide/guide/miscellaneous/making-an-eval-command.md

 if (message.author.id !== 'ownerID') return;
 ```

-Additionally, you can add your ID in the config file:
+Alternatively you can add your ID in the config file:

 ```json
 {